French Tarot

 The game of French Tarot is a trick-taking strategy tarot card game played by three to five players using a traditional 78-card tarot deck.
-The game is the second most popular card game in France and is also played in French-speaking Canada.
+The game is played in France and also in French-speaking Canada.
+It should not be confused with divinatory tarot, which refers to the use of tarot for cartomancy.

 Background

 France was one of the first two countries outside of Italy to start playing tarot, the other being Switzerland.
 While various types of tarot games were played in France since the 16th century, the dominant form now popular is the 19th-century rule set from Bourgogne-Franche-Comté.
-Historically, tarot games in France were played with the Italian-suited Tarot of Marseilles which had Renaissance allegorical images on the atouts while lacking reversible face cards and trumps and corner indices.
+Historically, tarot games in France were played with the Italian-suited Tarot of Marseilles which had Renaissance allegorical images on the atouts while lacking reversible court cards and trumps and corner indices.
 For ease of play, the late 19th century French-suited "Tarot Nouveau" or "Bourgeois Tarot" supplanted the Marseilles Tarot with depictions of typical fin de siècle genre scenes of French life and leisure.

 In English, the game is referred to as French Tarot or sometimes as French tarot, however, the latter usually refers to tarot cards of French origin or to cartomantic tarot and not to the game.
 The name French Tarot is used in English to differentiate the card game from other uses of the tarot deck that are more familiar in the Americas and English-speaking countries, particularly the decks used for cartomancy and other divinatory purposes, and also to distinguish it from other card games played with a tarot deck.
-The unique feature that distinguishes French Tarot from other forms of tarot games is the over-trumping rule.
+The unique feature that distinguishes French Tarot from other forms of tarot games is the overtrumping rule.
 In France it is just known as jeu de Tarot.